 - Take responsibility for actions and responses

-- Embrace paradox: strength often emerges through surrender
+- Embrace paradox: strength often comes through letting go

 The Three Core Principles

-Start by understanding three foundational pillars that change how you see and respond to life: paradox, humor, and change.
-These are practical tools you can apply immediately.
+Start by understanding three practical pillars that shift how you see and respond to life: paradox, humor, and change.
+Each principle offers concrete ways to act differently right away.

 Embrace Life’s Paradoxes

-Paradoxes reveal deeper truths—for example, to gain control often means first to let go.
+Paradoxes reveal deeper truths.
+For example, to gain control you often first need to let go.
 Resisting reality wastes energy; accepting it frees attention for meaningful action.

 Practical steps: